modulero/cruddy-tests/README.md

 php artisan make:cruddy-tests Foo --except=view,delete
 ```

 You can add multiple abilities through a comma-separated list.
 The names need to match the ones in your config file.
 It is not recommended to use both options at the same time.
-When you do the `--only` option takes precedence.
+When you do the `--only` option takes precedence over `--except`.

 ## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.
+Please see [CHANGELOG](CHANGELOG.md) for more information about recent changes.

 ## Security